alexwatts/spread/README.md

 It also has some useful features that allow you to define target values with a cumulative total, and supports nesting of Complex types as well as nested Collection/Map types

-You can use it in tests to generate your test objects which can help to make that code a bit more succint/readable/standardised in your Unit or Integeration tests
+You can use to generate your test objects which can help to make that code a bit more succinct/readable/standardised in your Unit or Integeration tests

 As well as the below documentation, there is an [examples project](https://github.com/alexwatts/spread-examples) that contains many different more realistic usages of Spread